xan105/node-powertoast/README.md

 - Slight delay between event and the display of the notification

-  Running the PowerShell script can take a few seconds in some cases.<br />
+  Running the PowerShell script can take up to a few seconds in some cases.<br />
   If it really bothers you, you might want to try to use the optional NodeRT native module.<br />
-  If you are loading a remote img resource via http/https it can significantly impact the delay if it hasn't been cached yet by Windows.
+  If you are loading a remote img resource via http/https it will significantly impact the delay if it hasn't been cached yet by Windows.

 - Notification don't stay in the Action center